rhombuzz/rhombuzz.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-move along. there's nothing to see here.
+move along. there's nothing to see [here](https://github.com/rhombuzz/rhombuzz.github.io).